Why business is like a wheel and how to avoid having a wonky one!

 Business as a wheel

 I see business as a wheel.
-Your profit is the core of the wheel.
-The spokes are your cost of sales, fixed costs, the tax due on your profit and how much you need to take out.
+Your gross profit is the core of the wheel.
+The spokes are your fixed costs, the tax due on your profit and how much you need to take out.
 The tyre is your customer base.
 If the core is not strong enough, you can only afford a few spokes and you end up with a wonky wheel and that's not a comfy ride for anyone.
 If it stays wonky, your business will not survive.

 As your business grows, your tyre (customer base) gets thicker.
 To support that growth, you need more spokes (increase costs).
-To pay for the increased number of spokes, your core must strengthen too (increase profit).
+To pay for the increased number of spokes, your core must strengthen too (increase gross profit).
 If you don't make enough money to support your growth, your business will not survive.

 On Black Friday, huge discounts are offered in an attempt to increase sales before Christmas.
 I will be sharing how sales discounts impact on how much net profit you make.